 The cost is about to increase, and I’m talking about our favourite search engine.
 If Google traffic matters to you and your website is using interstitials, consider your strategy carefully.

 Because interstitials appear between website interactions and use up most if not all the device screen space, it can severely affect the mobile web user experience.

-As usual, Google have taken it upon themselves to step in and throw out mobile search results where quality of experience and/or information is lessened, in this case, by targeting overlays which gray out a device screen and temporarily hold the website visitor hostage.
+As usual, Google have taken it upon themselves to step in and throw out mobile search results where quality of experience and/or information is lessened.
+In this case, Google is targeting overlays which gray out a device screen and temporarily hold the website visitor hostage.

-Note: this is not the case on desktop search results.
+Note: this is not the case on desktop search results, but give it time.

 Google AMP, which rolled out in 2016 and offers mobile sites a SERPs advantage by way of a severely minimal webpage layout with faster load time, dispenses with ALL pop ups.